Speech Language Therapy

-The Newman Regional Health speech and language program address swallowing problems, speech-language impairments, voice disorders, and stuttering.
+The Newman Regional Health speech and language program addresses swallowing problems, speech-language impairments, voice disorders, and stuttering.

-Newman Regional Health has speech and language therapists who provide inpatient, outpatient, and in-home services in residents of Emporia, Kansas and the surrounding areas.
+Newman Regional Health has speech and language therapists who provide inpatient, outpatient, and in-home services.

 The speech-language pathologists assess, diagnose, treat, and help to prevent speech, language, cognitive, communication, voice, swallowing, fluency, and other related disorders.